Shared FACS Facility FAQ

 -SETUP: 15 min plus time to run compensation controls and setup template (10-15min, can be longer if many comp controls or low bead/cell numbers)

 -CLEANUP: Minimum of 15 min. for sorters, if running human or infectious samples (or yeast or bacteria) BSL-2 cleanup on sorters requires 25min

 How do I know what machine to book?

 The configuration of each instrument, including lasers, and standard detector filters can be viewed on the website

 .
-If you are new to flow cytometry, or have additional questions, you can place an online Request
+If you are new to flow cytometry, or have additional questions, you can book a consultation appointment

 What happened to my files?